-- Crèche – A room near the main hall for parents with pre-school children (desk-top play materials and main hall video link).
-Kitchen and change facilities.
-(Children must be supervised by parents.)
+Crèche – For parents with pre-school children (Play materials; main hall video link; kitchen and change facilities) Children must be supervised by parents.

-- Fantastic Flames – Reception to Year 2 – led by Sion Community
+Fantastic Flames – Reception to Year 2 – led by Jon and Nora (Metanoia Project)

-- Fireworks – Years 3 to 6 – led by Sion Community
+Fireworks – Years 3 to 6 – led by Violeta Cipkute (Sion Community)

-- Ignite – Years 7 to 9 – Led by Rachel Cortes and team
+Ignite – Years 7 to 9 – Led by Hannah Hancock

-- On Fire – Years 10 to 13 – Led by Metanoia Project
+On Fire – Years 10 to 13 – Led by Joe and Ruth (Metanoia Project)

-Apart from the daily Celebration of the Eucharist (when the whole conference is together) the streams each follow their own programme led by DBS-checked adult leaders.
+The whole conference is together for the daily Celebration of the Eucharist.
+For most of the conference the streams each follow their own programmes led by DBS-checked adult leaders.
 Here the young people follow the same conference theme but in a way that will engage their different needs.
 Our young people are guided through an exploration of their faith in a way that brings them into closer relationship with one another and with God.
 To ensure correct safeguarding procedures are followed each stream has a limited number of places.